Vindulamj/rss24-avas-workshop/_speakers/4EugeneVinitsky.md

 <!-- Whatever you write below will show up as the speaker's bio -->

-Eugene Vinitsky is an Assistant Professor of Civil and Urban Engineering at NYU and a member of the C2SMARTER consortium.
-His primary research interest is figuring out how to make developing multi-agent controllers, planners, and intelligence as easy as possible by developing new learning algorithms, software, and tools.
-He looks for applications of these techniques in civil engineering problems and autonomy.
-He received his PhD in controls engineering from UC Berkeley.
+Eugene Vinitsky is an assistant Professor at NYU in the Civil and Urban Engineering department and a member of the C2SMARTER consortium.
+His research studies the application and development of multi-agent reinforcement learning algorithms and agents with an emphasis on their use in urban autonomy and transportation.
+He received his PhD from UC Berkeley in Controls and has worked as a researcher at Tesla, Deepmind, Facebook AI research, and Apple Special Projects.